BitcoinDesign/Guide/guide/how-it-works/sign-in-with-bitcoin.md

    image = "/assets/images/guide/how-it-works/sign-in-with-bitcoin/payment-request.png"
    retina = "/assets/images/guide/how-it-works/sign-in-with-bitcoin/payment-request@2x.png"
-   alt-text = "Browser window with a modal for confirming a payment of 100 satoshi" width = 800 height = 411
+   alt-text = "Browser window with a modal for confirming a payment of 100 satoshi" caption = "Approval modal to approve a payment via a browser-extension wallet." width = 800 height = 411
 %}

-Allowances allow for automatic approval of payments by wallets up to certain amounts.
+Allowances (requiring a direct connection) allow for automatic approval of payments by wallets up to certain amounts.
 This reduces friction for users that frequently transact.
 With an allowance, the modal window in the visualization above would not be needed.
 Ensure your interface provides user feedback when payments are confirmed.

 An alternative to reducing friction for frequent payments is to let users deposit satoshi into their accounts (and later withdraw them).
 This puts the service into a custodial position for the benefit of smoother payments (since they only involve database updates and not actual lightning payments).

 ## Connecting multiple wallets

 Users may migrate wallets and want to link their existing account to a new wallet.
 They may also want to connect multiple wallets to the same account.
 This could be for convenience, like signing in with both a desktop and a mobile wallet.
 Or it could be for security, like logging in with one wallet but making payments with another.
-It may also be necessary in order to accommodate different implementations and lack of [interoperability]({{ '/guide/designing-products/interoperability/' | relative_url }})).
+It may also be necessary in order to accommodate different implementations and lack of [interoperability]({{ '/guide/designing-products/interoperability/' | relative_url }}).

 {% include picture.html
    image = "/assets/images/guide/how-it-works/sign-in-with-bitcoin/connected-wallets.png"
    retina = "/assets/images/guide/how-it-works/sign-in-with-bitcoin/connected-wallets@2x.png"
-   alt-text = "Browser window showing an account screen with a list of linked wallets" width = 800 height = 411
+   alt-text = "Browser window showing an account screen with a list of linked wallets" caption = "Account screen showing multiple wallets linked to an account." width = 800 height = 411
 %}